Originate/replay-ios/README.md

 A [popular third-party fork](https://github.com/tonymillion/Reachability) of Apple's Reachability class is used to detect changes to internet availability.
 When Reachability notifies the ReplayQueue that "there is internet," ReplayQueue will reattempt to dequeue all pending requests.

+When the parent app is sent to the background, ReplayIO will persist all pending requests to disk, and requests will be requeued when the app is restored.

 Possible TODOs:

-* Batch dispatching (send several requests in a single HTTP request, requires server support)
+* Batch dispatching (send multiple requests in a single HTTP request, requires server support)
 * Request rate limiting
-* Save requests to disk when internet is unavailable and app closes

 ### Tests